-The target award levels were based on a multiple of base salary divided by the closing price of our common stock on the date the awards were made, where the multiple of salary was set within the median range for long term incentive compensation as a multiple of salary for executives with similar positions and responsibilities.
-As noted previously, Mr. Hickey's PSU target award levels were at the high end of the median range for chief executive officers of peer companies in order to link his total compensation more closely to our long term performance.
+The target award levels were based on a multiple of base salary divided by the closing price of our common stock on the date the awards were made, where the multiple of salary was set within the median range for long-term incentive compensation as a multiple of salary for executives with similar positions and responsibilities.
+As noted previously, Mr. Hickey's PSU target award levels were at the high end of the median range for chief executive officers of peer companies in order to link his total compensation more closely to our long-term performance and to compensate for a salary at the lower end of the median range.